KyleHuang-dev/raact-blog-page/README.md

 ## Optimizations
-Features that we would like to add:
+Features that I would like to add:
 - Post search
 - User like or unlike, and comment functions
 - Ability to login, upload and save the posts